-A local lad from Dalkeith, James Malarkie, served with the Tank Corps in WW1, he was driver of a tank in the 14th Battalion and in this letter home tells of his part in an action.
+A local lad from Dalkeith, James Malarkie, served with the Tank Corps in WW1, he was driver of a tank in the 14th Battalion and because of this the names of their tanks all began with letter N.

-The battle was launched with the aid of over 400 tanks.
+He describes it in a very matter of fact manner, but this is his part in the Battle of Amiens, which was launched with the aid of over 400 tanks.
 It petered out after a few days but was the start of the final 100 days advance of the allied armies.
 German casualties were massive and it’s known as the blackest day of the German Army.

 For the action described Pte.
 James William Malarkie (No.112296) was awarded the Military Medal.